Shopify/toxiproxy/README.md

 stopping you from creating a client in any other language (see [Clients](https://github.com/shopify/toxiproxy#Clients)).

-Why yet another chaotic TCP proxy?
-The existing ones we found didn't provide the kind of dynamic REST API we needed for integration and unit testing.
+## Why yet another chaotic TCP proxy?

+The existing ones we found didn't provide the kind of dynamic API we needed for integration and unit testing.
 Linux tools like `nc` and so on are not cross-platform and require root, which makes them problematic in a test, development and CI environment.

 ## Clients